Build Your Best Physique: Bodyweight Workout

 Progressions:

-Slow cadence pull up (2 to 4 second up and down)
+Slow cadence pull up (2 to 4 seconds up and down)

-Pull up and hold (for a 4 to 6 second count)
+Pull up and hold (for a 4 to 6-second count)

 Regressions:

-Banded pull up (band looped around pull up bar and foot)
+Banded pull-up (band looped around pull-up bar and foot)

-Rack row with feet on floor
+Rack row with feet on the floor

 Barbell back squat, barbell-loaded lunge, leg press, leg curl